in2code-de/femanager/Documentation/Installation/Index.rst

 Configuration
 """""""""""""

-All settings for the backend module are done in ext_typoscript_setup.txt in the key module.tx_femanager.
+Nearly all settings for the backend module are done in ext_typoscript_setup.txt in the key module.tx_femanager.
+One setting must be done in your TypoScript Template, the setting module.tx_femanager.settings.configPID should be set in your TypoScript, the default is 1.

 You can overwrite these settings in your page TS.